Progamer2600/Narusaka/README.md

 # Narusaka
-A general purpose discord bot
+A general Music Bot for your sick beats